Anicode7/Aurora/README.md

 # Aurora

-Project Aurora is a self-learning notification orchestration system for a language-learning app (VoiceUp).
+Project Aurora is a self-learning notification orchestration system for a language-learning app.
 It combines deterministic data engineering with constrained LLM generation, then closes the loop with experiment-driven iteration.

 ## 1) What This Repo Demonstrates